mapproxy/mapproxy/doc/install_docker.rst

 are multistage and have different targets:

 - `base` for the plain image that does not start a webserver
-- `development` for the development image that starts the dev mapserver
+- `development` for the development image that starts the dev server
 - `nginx` for the nginx image that uses nginx to run mapproxy

 So if you want to build the alpine nginx image, the command would look like this: